domainsofapp/domainsofapp.github.io/README.md

 Domains of Applicability can be found at: http://www.domainsofapplicability.com

 I pay ~$10/year to register and own the above link in the Domain Name System (DNS).
-I guess I do it bc I like the name.
+I guess I do it because I like the name.

 Domains of Applicability can also be found at: https://domainsofapp.github.io